RutamBhagat/website_summarizer_frontend/README.md

 # BrochureCraft: Instant Brochure & Website Summarizer

+## Overview

 BrochureCraft is an AI-powered tool designed to instantly generate professional brochures and insightful summaries from any webpage.
-With its user-friendly interface, BrochureCraft simplifies content extraction, providing businesses, marketers, and researchers with instant, shareable marketing materials.
+The project combines modern web technologies with AI capabilities to provide businesses, marketers, and researchers with instant, shareable marketing materials.
+The system features a FastAPI backend for efficient processing and a Next.js frontend for optimal user experience.

 **Backend:** [Website Summarizer API](https://website-summarizer-iorx.onrender.com/docs)
 **Frontend:** [Instant Website Insights UI](https://website-summarizer-frontend.vercel.app)

----

 ## Demo Video

 https://github.com/user-attachments/assets/b2c0afad-f7ec-4f92-b6bb-253a9d911152

----

-## How It Works

-BrochureCraft offers two main tools:

-1. **Brochure Generator** – Converts website content into a well-organized, professional brochure format, ideal for prospective clients, investors, or new recruits.
-2. **Instant Summarizer** – Quickly extracts and summarizes key insights from any webpage.

 ## Key Features

-- **Professional Brochures**: Automatically arranges website content into a sleek brochure, emphasizing company culture, services, and career opportunities.
-- **Concise Summaries**: Summarizes webpage content, news, or announcements into a digestible, high-level overview.
+- **Brochure Generator**: Built an automated system that converts website content into well-organized, professional brochure formats using OpenAI integration.
+- **Instant Summarizer**: Developed a feature that quickly extracts and summarizes key insights from any webpage.
-- **Streaming Responses**: Provides real-time feedback with a typewriter animation for a dynamic user experience.
+- **Streaming Responses**: Implemented real-time feedback with typewriter animation for enhanced user experience.
+- **Content Filtering**: Created intelligent filtering mechanisms to remove irrelevant content and focus on meaningful website insights.

-## Tech Stack
+## Technologies Used

-- **Frontend**: Next.js, TailwindCSS, shadcn/ui components
+- **Frontend**: Next.js, TailwindCSS, shadcn/ui components for a responsive and polished user interface
-- **Backend**: FastAPI, Async processing
+- **Backend**: FastAPI with async processing capabilities for efficient request handling
-- **AI Integration**: OpenAI for content generation
+- **AI Integration**: OpenAI API integration for advanced content generation and summarization
-- **Styling**: TailwindCSS for responsive design
-- **UI Components**: shadcn/ui for consistency and polish
+- **Development Tools**: Git for version control, PDM for Python dependency management, Bun for JavaScript package management

-## Optimizations
+## Challenges and Learnings

-- **Responsive Design**: Developed with Next.js for optimized loading and a smooth user experience.
-- **Content Filtering**: Removes irrelevant content (e.g., navigation) to focus on meaningful website insights.
+A significant challenge was implementing efficient web scraping that could handle various website structures while maintaining fast response times.
+The solution involved optimizing async processing and creating robust parsing algorithms using beautifulsoup4.
+Additionally, integrating streaming responses with OpenAI's API required careful consideration of rate limits and error handling.

 ## Example Use Cases